Dre Campbell Farm

 One of the first lines of attack against these pests is to create an inhospitable environment so they lack what they need to thrive.

 So, keep the top level of the soil dry.
-This will deter the adult gnats from laying their eggs there.
+Doing so will deter the adult gnats from laying their eggs there.
 Preventing the soil from getting excess moisture is always helpful in controlling these pests.

 12. Molt-X